drankinatty/winsolver/README.md

 The linear system solver uses Gauss-Jordan Elimination with full pivoting to solve a system of equations containing any number of unknowns up to the physical memory limits of your computer.
 See [Gaussian Elimination](https://en.wikipedia.org/wiki/Gaussian_elimination)

-This project is a rewrite of [GtkSolver Readme.md](https://github.com/drankinatty/gtksolver) to use a native Windows API interface for those running windows to eliminate the need to install Gtk+2.0 libraries and allow the program to run on any recent version of windows as a standalone program.
+This project is a rewrite of [GtkSolver](https://github.com/drankinatty/gtksolver) to use a native Windows API interface for those running windows to eliminate the need to install Gtk+2.0 libraries and allow the program to run on any recent version of windows as a standalone program.

 ### Solver Use